eugenp/tutorials/spring-security-mvc-login/README.md

 ## Spring Security Login

-This module contains articles about Spring Security login mechanisms
+This module contains articles about login mechanisms with Spring Security

 ### The Course
 The "Learn Spring Security" Classes: http://github.learnspringsecurity.com